ubernostrum/webcolors/docs/index.rst

-If you need to convert between RGB-specified colors and HSL-specified colors, or colors specified via other means, consult `the colorsys module`_ in the Python standard library, which can perform conversions amongst several common color spaces.
+If you need to convert between RGB-specified colors and HSL-specified colors, or colors specified via other means, consult `the colorsys module`_ in the Python standard library, which can perform conversions amongst several common color systems.

 .. _the colorsys module: http://docs.python.org/library/colorsys.html